lscalese/isc-live-global-mover/README.md

 Currently not tested with application server.

 **This is experimental, don't use without testing!**
+Under MIT License, use this tool at your own risk.

 Feel free to improve or modify as needed.